OfficeDev/office-js-docs-pr/docs/quickstarts/excel-quickstart-jquery.md

 ---
 title: Build your first Excel task pane add-in
-description: Learn how to build a simple Excel task pane add-in by using the Office JS API and the yo office tool. ms.date: 08/20/2024 ms.service: excel ms.localizationpriority: high
+description: Learn how to build a simple Excel task pane add-in by using the Office JS API and the Yo Office tool. ms.date: 08/20/2024 ms.service: excel ms.localizationpriority: high